 What is DevOps Outsourcing?

 A distribution strategy for a collection of tools called DevOps as a Service encourages communication between a company’s operations staff and software development team.
 In this delivery model, the DevOps as a Service provider offers many tools that cover different facets of the overall process and links these tools so they may function as a single entity.
-An internal best-of-breed toolchain strategy, in which the DevOps team employs a disjointed collection of independent technologies, is the antithesis of DevOps as a Service.
+An internal best of breed toolchain strategy, in which the DevOps team employs a disjointed collection of independent technologies, is the antithesis of DevOps as a Service.

 How does DevOps as a Service work?